LionelAuroux/pyrser/docs/source/tutorial2.rst

 With the previous classes, we got the basic abstraction to implement a name-based type system with functions/variables overloads.

-In fact, the class :class:`pyrser.type_checking.Scope` provides what we need for basic type operations.
+In fact, the class :class:`pyrser.type_system.Scope` provides what we need for basic type operations.

 Let's take a classical scope with few overloads of a function ``f``: